 We also added some colourful cushions, a comfy rug, and baskets for book storage!

 We bought this canopy from IKEA quite a while back now but I’ve recently heard they no longer sell them.

-My son struggles with imaginary play, however a part of his learning developments targets set by his speech and language therapist included trying to encourage imaginary play, whether he participated it or not.
+My son struggles with imaginary play, however, a part of his learning development targets set by his speech and language therapist included trying to encourage imaginary play, whether he participated in it or not.

 So, I bought him this play kitchen and set the whole area up to look like a cooking zone The K on the wall which stands for Kitchen was designed by me and built by my husband (under my careful instruction of course!).

 When my son hit the age of two he went through an obsessive Toy Story craze.
 He loved everything Woody, Buzz, Andy, and Woody (I mean to repeat myself here – that’s how much he loved the little cowboy!).

 He had quite a few woody outfits along with various other superhero outfits.

 To create this area I screwed in a rail (well it was just a piece of driftwood really) between two bookshelves and hung up some red polka dot curtains.

 I then added in some lights and a mirror to give it a glamour/celebrity dressing room type feel (I chuckle here).

 By utilizing the space between the bookcases, I managed to save a lot of space.
 It meant I could use the bookshelves to store his toys and various other bits and keep things organized!